SMcHodgkins/web-dev-hw/assignment-08/readme.md

 - Fixed an extra <! at the start of the .html files
 - Experimented with styles
 - Added early links
+- Added filler text and temp photos
+- Attempted to align elements